 - With China continuing to seek to roll out its ‘Belt and Road’ initiative across the region, there is a risk that smaller nations might feel pressured into shifting strategic alliances counter to Japanese interests.
 What can Japan do to remain economically influential in the region?

 - Both China and Japan are two of Australia’s largest trading partners, not only regionally but globally.
-Will any potential conflict of interest between these two Asian nations impact our trade relationships?
+How would any potential conflict of interest between these two Asian nations impact our trade relationships?
 What should Australia do to help maintain regional harmony between Japan and China?

 Know your region